SecuraPoint/IoT-Temperature-Sensor-Firmware/README.md

 You will need the following tools installed:

 - Docker (recommended)

-or if building manually:
+OR if building manually:

 - GCC / Clang
 - CMake ≥ 3.22
 - Conan ≥ 2.0